GrantCloyd/GrantCloyd/README.md

   <div align="left">

-* 🔭 I recently worked as a ruby on rails developer for a health-care start up company.
+* 🔭 I currently work as a software engineer for an apartment rental start-up company.
+Previously worked as a ruby on rails developer for a health-care start up company.
 * ⚡ Fun facts: I spent over ten years as a professional actor and six years in medical education helping improve new student patient communication skills.

 </div>